 - Advise foreign individuals and their counsel on estate planning and estate administration matters involving United States assets or beneficiaries.

 Dan was recognized as an Up & Coming Lawyer in the 2019 & 2020 Chambers High Net Worth Guide for Private Wealth Law and ranked as a "Band 3" attorney in 2021.
-He is listed in The Best Lawyers in America© for Trusts and Estates Law (2018-present), in Virginia Business magazine among the "Legal Elite" (2019-present) and he has been listed in Virginia Super Lawyers Rising Stars for Tax Law (2017-2018).
+He is listed in The Best Lawyers in America® for Trusts and Estates Law (2018-present), in Virginia Business magazine among the "Legal Elite" (2019-present) and he has been listed in Virginia Super Lawyers Rising Stars for Tax Law (2017-2018).
 He is a Fellow of the American College of Trust and Estate Counsel (ACTEC) and currently serves as the Chair of the Wills, Trusts & Estates Section of the Virginia Bar Association.

 Dan earned his J.D. at the University of Virginia School of Law, where he served as managing editor of the Virginia Tax Review.
 He received a B.A. in History from Brigham Young University.